A new metric to assess the insurance cycle

 The specialty insurance cycle in terms of relative pricing advantage to the S&P 500

-To test this hypothesis we looked at the cumulative returns in the daily differences between the LIMI (our proprietary London Insurance Market Index; and the S&P 500, the latter representing perception of value in the economy, the former representing perception of value in underwriting.
+To test this hypothesis we looked at the cumulative returns in the daily differences between the LIMI (our proprietary London Insurance Market Index based on the publicly listed parent companies of Lloyd’s managing agencies); and the S&P 500, the latter representing perception of value in the economy, the former representing perception of value in underwriting.

 If we look at the cumulative returns of the difference in daily returns between these two indices, we start to see the aforementioned rising and falling pattern emerge.